 In 1993, the U.S. Consumer Product Safety Commission (CPSC) — a federal regulatory agency responsible for “protecting the public from unreasonable risks of injury or death associated with the use of the thousands of types of consumer products” — issued a press release warning American consumers about the dangers of these popular toys.
 According to the press release (which you can view in full on the CPSC recall list), about 9 million Slip ‘N Slides manufactured by WHAM-O and its parent company, Kransco, were identified as paralysis hazards for adults and teenagers.
 The press release issued the following warning:

-“Use by adults and teens has the potential to result in neck injury and paralysis.
+“Use by adults and teens can result in neck injury and paralysis.
 Because of their weight and height, adults and teenagers who dive onto the water slide may hit and abruptly stop in such a way that could cause permanent spinal cord injury, resulting in quadriplegia or paraplegia.
 The slider’s forward momentum drives the body into the neck and compresses the spinal cord.”

 While the Slip ‘N Slide was temporarily banned, the toy has since made a comeback, returning to lawns across Oklahoma and the United States.
-Today, you can easily find one at your local Walmart, Toys “R” Us, or any number of other retailers that sell children’s products.
+Today, you can easily find one at your local Walmart, Toys “R” Us, or other retailers selling children’s products.

 Levels of Spinal Cord Injury and Cervical Fracture (Broken Neck)

 The spinal cord and spinal column, which both relate to paralysis injuries, are sometimes confused.
 The spinal column (backbone) consists of small bones called vertebrae, which alternate with spongy pads called intervertebral discs that act like shock absorbers.
-The spinal cord, which is a separate anatomical structure, is a long bundle of nerves that runs down the spinal column, functioning to carry messages between the brain and the rest of the body while the spine provides physical support and flexibility.
+The spinal cord, a separate anatomical structure, is a long bundle of nerves that runs down the spinal column, carrying messages between the brain and the rest of the body.
+At the same time, the spine provides physical support and flexibility.

 - Cervical (Neck)

-- C1, C2, C3, C4 (High-Cervical) — These injuries result in full-body paralysis, which is called quadriplegia or tetraplegia.
-The patient will need full-time care and will require assistance with basic daily tasks.
+- C1, C2, C3, C4 (High-Cervical) — These injuries result in full-body paralysis called quadriplegia or tetraplegia.
+The patient will need full-time care and assistance with basic daily tasks.
 He or she may be unable to breathe without a respiratory device.

 - C5, C6, C7, C8 (Low-Cervical) — The victim will be paralyzed from the chest down.
 They may, however, retain some control over their elbows and shoulders.
 Patients with C7 and C8 injuries may be able to move their fingers or hold objects.